0xStormEye/elastalert_kafka/README.md

 ## Installation

+0. You need `confluent_kafka` library.
+You can obtain from here: https://github.com/confluentinc/confluent-kafka-python.
+You will need `librdkafka` library for installing this Python library.
 1. Git Clone this project: `git clone https://github.com/windhamwong/elastalert_kafka.git`
 2. Copy `elastalert_modules/kafkaAlert.py` into the folder `elastalert_modules` under Elastalert folder.
 (If you can't find this folder under Elastalert, simply just copy the folder `elastalert_modules/` into Elastalert instead.
 3. ...Guess what?
 Profit!